 Responding to persistently challenging behaviour

-Children with persistently challenging behaviours in education and care services need to be understood and appropriately managed—for the sake of everyone’s wellbeing.
+Children with persistently challenging behaviours in education and care services need to be appropriately guided.
 A behaviour response plan is a proactive way forward.

 When faced with children displaying challenging behaviours, it’s important that educators remember behaviour happens for a reason.